 The use of psychometric testing in the recruitment process is becoming common among HR managers in their candidate selection process.
 Over 75% of Times top 100 companies now use psychometric testing in their candidate selection whereas more than 38% of all companies use psychometric testing in hiring candidates, according to HBR.
 The figure is even on a steady rise yearly at the rate of at least 10%, according to the Association for Test Publishers and organizational psychologists.

 The importance of using psychometric testing in the pre-employment process is usually underrated.
 This is because the cost of hiring bad candidates is over 3 times their annual salary.
 However, knowing how to use psychometric testing in recruitment is as important as any effort in using it.
-The efficacy is determined by how the HR manager had deployed it.
-And part of the necessary approach is to ascertain the specific psychometric assessment valid for the position being evaluated.

 Below are key factors on how to use psychometric testing in recruitment in order to maximize the tests’ accuracy while minimizing potential risks.